QuartermindGames/ape/docs/node_specification.md

 - **Both binary and text representations**

 I don't place any restrictions on the usage of this specification.
-So if you want write your own parser/loader for the format, all I ask for is a mention and I'd love to hear from you! ❤️
+So if you want to write your own parser/loader for the format, all I ask for is a mention, and I'd love to hear from you! ❤️

 ## Examples